ederoyd46/product-graph/README.md

 ## Overview

-This project is a Rust-based application that uses various dependencies and tools to build, run, and deploy.
-This README will guide you through setting up the project using Nix and the Makefile.
+This project is a Rust-based application that creates a graph of products and their relationships.
+The application reads a JSON file containing product data and generates a graph based on the relationships between the products.

 ## Prerequisites